COVID-19 ACT: Non-Profits, Individuals – Supporting the Community Sector

 This grant in ongoing until notified.

-This program aims to support community and non-government organisation partners who have important role in supporting the community through COVID-19 by providing a number of measures to support them in meeting increased service demand.
-It forms part of the ACT Government’s $351 million Economic Survival Package which aims to support the ACT community through the public health emergency caused by the COVID-19 pandemic.
+This program aims to support community and non-government organisation partners who have important role in supporting the community through COVID-19.
+This is done by providing a number of measures to support them in meeting increased service demand.
+It forms part of the ACT Government’s $351 million Economic Survival Package.
+The Survival Package aims to support the ACT community through the public health emergency caused by the COVID-19 pandemic.

 These measures include: